-Where to eat
+Where to Eat

 If you love baked treats and fresh coffee, visit Cochrane Coffee Traders.
-The selection of baked goods at this caf will delight you: there’s rhubarb crumble and cookies and slices of various loaves and muffins and mini muffins.
+The selection of baked goods at this cafe will delight you: there’s rhubarb crumble and cookies and slices of various loaves and muffins and mini muffins.
 There is also a range of lunch items to choose from.
 We recommend ordering a banana chocolate chip muffin with the iced Himalayan tea – it’s kind of like a chai.

 The space itself is also cozy.
-The caf is cabin-like and there’s a small upper level with additional seating.
+The cafe is cabin-like and there’s a small upper level with additional seating.
 And there’s a street-side patio where you can mingle with hard-core cyclists ready to take on the grueling ride back up Cochrane Hill.

 114 2 Ave.
 W., 403-932-1695, coffeetraders.ca